 In this Wealthyhood review, we’ll take a close look at the app and its features to help you decide if it’s right for you.

-Disclaimer: Comparism is reader-supported.
-This post contains referral links that might earn free share credits if you open an account with Wealthyhood and make a deposit.
-The contents of this page are for information purposes only and is not financial advice.
+Disclaimer: Comparism is reader-supported; we might earn a small commission if you open an account with Wealthyhood, create a portfolio and make your first investment.
+The contents of this page are for information purposes only and not financial advice.
 Capital at risk.

 Wealthyhood: One Minute Review

-The app has been designed with everyday investors in mind and is simple to use.
+The app has been designed with focus on everyday investors and is simple to use.

 I liked the onboarding process, which clearly explained the different investment options and how to set up my account.
 I also like that there are no fees for using Wealthyhood, which makes it a great option for beginner investors.